Jameslovecs/Big-Data-RecommenderSystem/README.md

 In this project, I built a movie recommender system based on Item Collaborative Filtering using Hadoop MapReduce in Java (Docker).

-## Key Points

-•	Developed a movie recommender system to users using Netflix dataset and the Hadoop framework.

-•	Calculated movie rating matrix from Netflix dataset using collaborative filtering algorithm.

-•	Implemented MapReduce Java code for co-occurrence matrix generation and multiplication of co-occurrence matrix and movie rating matrix to obtain recommendation list.

 ## Project Data
 Data comes from the training dataset of Netflix Prize Challenge.
 The following is the information from its README.